Tierran/Ironclaw2E-FoundryVTT-System/README.md

 For Chat Commands: The /iroll command will take a one line format input after the command to roll dice as a highest roll type, with a semicolon followed by a number at the end changing it to a TN roll.
 Eg. "/iroll 3d6,d8" or "/iroll 3d6,d8;5"
 The /actorroll command takes a dice pool format input, again with an additional semicolon and number changing the default roll type from highest to TN.
 Eg. "/actorroll dodge,speed;d12" or "/actorroll will,presence;;3"
 In addition, /actorroll can take a simple "soak" or "defense" as input.
 In the former case, it will open a standard soak roll popup, while the latter opens a dodge defense popup, since "dodge" would normally refer to a roll of pure dodge skill, rather than the defense.
 The /itemuse command takes an item name and uses that to activate a normal item use, as if the item was used through a hotbar macro.
-The *item* in this case refers to all things FoundryVTT considers items, not just the gear type.
+The *item* in this case refers to all things FoundryVTT considers items (armor, gifts, weapons, illumination...), not just the gear type.
 The name must be an **exact** match.

 ### Conditions